B-17 Survivors

 Painted as I’ll Be Around (42-31892, 390BG)

-Currently on display at the Pima Air & Space Museum in Tucson, Arizona.
+On display at the Pima Air & Space Museum in Tucson, Arizona.

 Coast Guard PB-1